Misremembering the Alamo: The true story

 Crockett’s journey to the Alamo

 After Mexico won independence from Spain in 1821, it encouraged Americans to settle in the country’s largely uninhabited Texas region.
-One of the new arrivals was former Tennessee Gov. Houston, who came to Texas in 1832 just as tensions and distrust were increasing between the Mexican government and American settlers who wanted more control over their affairs.
+One of the new arrivals was Houston, a former Tennessee governor who came to Texas in 1832, just as tensions and distrust were increasing between the Mexican government and American settlers who wanted more control over their affairs.

-During a trip to Washington in April 1834 on business for a land speculation company, Houston met with friend Crockett, a member of Congress.
-Before that time, Crockett had never mentioned Texas in speeches or correspondence “even once,” Davis writes, but “within months it stole into his sentences repeatedly.”
+During a trip to Washington in April 1834 on business for a land speculation company, Houston met with friend Crockett, a member of Congress, writes historian William C. Davis in Three Roads to the Alamo: The Lives and Fortunes of David Crockett, James Bowie, and William Barret Travis (HarperCollins Publishers Inc., 1998)] Before that time, Crockett had never mentioned Texas in speeches or correspondence “even once,” Davis point out, but “within months it stole into his sentences repeatedly.”

 In December 1834, Crockett, a fierce opponent of President Andrew Jackson and his chosen successor, Vice President Martin Van Buren, announced that rather than live under a Van Buren presidency he would leave the U.S. and head to the wilds of Texas.
 Clearly, Crockett had Texas on his mind well before the siege of the Alamo.